 Over the years, customers have asked me if we could change the Grades to Levels.
 I have been brainstorming about that for a while and I think it is finally time that Build Your Library evolves and adopts this change.

 As of now, all of our full-year programs will now be designated “levels” rather than “grades”.
 This doesn’t change any of the actual content.
 But it might make it easier to choose a level to begin at when you are first starting out, or make it easier to use one level with multiple children without the oldest thinking they are doing “baby” school work.

 (BYL Level – Approximate School Grade – Recommended Age Range)

-For those accustomed to the previous “Grade Level” format of Build Your Library, Level effectively equals Grade.
-If you have previously purchased a BYL Grade Level curriculum, this update is very minor and only difference is the reference to Level vs. Grade vs. Age.
-You would not need an updated copy of the instructor’s guide like if we actually made a change to the booklist, schedule or other functionality… that is unless you specifically want the copy that references a numeric level.
-We’d be happy to send you a new copy.
+I recommend when choosing a level to focus more on the age range than the grade level.
+If you have previously purchased a BYL Grade Level curriculum, this update is very minor and the only difference is the reference to Level vs. Grade vs. Age.
+You would not specifically need an updated copy of this instructor guide (like if we made changes to the booklist, schedule or other functionality) unless you want a copy that references a numeric level.
+Let us know and we’d be happy to send you a new copy.

 Please bear with us as we update the references throughout the webpage.
 There may still be instances where levels, grades or age ranges may still be used interchangeably.